TheSkyentist/GELATO/README.md

 * run_HQUAILS_multi.py

   Wrapper for running HQUAILS on multiple objects.
-If specifying mulitple processes, each object will be run on an independant thread.
+If specifying multiple processes, each object will be run on an independent thread.
 To load an object file differently, this file should be edited.

 * PARAMS.json

-  Paramter file that controls HQUAILS behaviour.
+  Paramter file that controls HQUAILS behavior.

 * ConstructParams.py